saitamasahil/Pixel-Launcher-Extended/README.md

 ## Building from source

-If you don't want to download built module from mirrors above, then you can build it yourself.
+If you don't want to download built module from mirrors above, then you can build magisk module(offline installer) yourself.

 ### For Windows
 - Make sure 7-Zip is installed in your Windows PC.
 Download [7-Zip](https://www.7-zip.org/) from here